Remit

 Reporting

-• In case of dispute, the opinion of the Editors in Chief, RCOG Learning Core Knowledge is final
+- In case of dispute, the opinion of the Editors-in-Chiefs, is final

 Advocacy

-Editorial Board members will help to raise the awareness of RCOG Learning in the obstetrics and gynaecology community.
+Board members are expected to act as advocates for the Core Knowledge courses and help to raise awareness of RCOG Learning resources in the obstetrics and gynaecology community.